SSE is based in Scotland where it began in 1947 as the Southern Electricity Board before becoming known as Southern Electric.

 Which? verdict on SSE

-SSE still has plenty of room for improvement, though, when compared with smaller suppliers and Ovo Energy, which bought its customers.
+SSE has plenty of room for improvement compared with its parent company Ovo Energy, which ranks joint eighth this year.

-However, it also managed to resolve 80% of more of them within two days – one of the best records of suppliers we looked at.
+However, it managed to resolve 74% of them within two days – one of the best records of the suppliers we looked at.

-It offers a range of fixed-term tariffs, including one bundled with smart home products and another designed for electric vehicle drivers (giving up to 8,000 miles of free electricity if you charge your car in ‘off-peak’ hours).
+It offers a range of fixed-term tariffs, including one bundled with smart home products and another designed for electric vehicle drivers (giving you up to 8,000 miles of free electricity if you charge your car in off-peak hours).

 On live chat, SSE was the second slowest firm, taking 13 minutes 2 seconds to reply.
 The average wait time for the 18 companies we contacted in this way was just over 3 minutes.